dkbiocode/dkbiocode.github.io/_pages/Analysis.md

 ### Clustering

-**Question:**: What other transcription factors might explain gene expression in the intestine?
+**Question:** What other transcription factors might explain gene expression in the intestine?

 The search continues for explanatory transcription factors.
 In <i>C. elegans</i>, there is a well-curated set of transcription factors.
 Many of these are known to be expressed in the intestine, and many were studied in the modENCODE project with ChIP-seq.
 This analysis identifies genome-wide patterns of binding.